Syllabus

 What is this class about?

-This is an undergraduate course on the study of civil wars, political violence, and other forms of armed conflict.
-Each week will be organized around a different topic related to the study of civil wars, including why civil wars break out, the tactics insurgents and states use during wars, what happens when third-parties intervene, whether negotiations can effectively end wars, and other key questions in the conflict literature.
+This is a course on the study of civil wars, political violence, and other forms of armed conflict.
+Each week is organized around a topic related to the study of political violence, including why civil wars break out, the tactics insurgents and states use during wars and other big questions in the literature.

 In addition to reading, we will also spend a significant amount of time in this class working with data on political violence.
 We will explore general patterns and trends, think about how to measure different concepts related to political violence, and see to what extent different theories of political violence are supported by evidence.